Council of State (Colombia): US access to military bases

 The Council of State was consulted in 2009 on a proposed agreement to permit increased use of Colombian bases by US military personnel.
 Despite criticism by the Council describing some aspects of the pact as "very broad and imbalanced", in October President Alvaro Uribe went ahead and signed the agreement.

 Abortion guidelines

 After abortion was partially legalized in Colombia in 2006, the Ministry of Health and Social Protection issued guidelines regulating abortion services.
 However, in 2009 the Council of State, ruling that the Ministry was not entitled to regulate abortion, suspended these guidelines, and in 2013 annulled them, leaving Colombia without official recommendations on abortion methods.

 Unseating of Chief Prosecutor

-In March 2012 the Council of State overruled the appointment as Chief Prosecutor of Viviane Morales Hoyes, on the grounds that the process of electing her in the Supreme Court had been invalid.
+In March 2012 the Council of State overruled the appointment as Chief Prosecutor of Viviane Morales, on the grounds that the process of electing her in the Supreme Court had been invalid.

 Sale of Government stake in Isagen SA

 In May 2015 the Council of State for a second time suspended the sale of the Government stake in the electricity company Isagen SA, in order to consider appeals against the sale.